 - Choose a different default download location by selecting Browse and then selecting OK when you're done.

 Why some files won't open in Internet Explorer

-Internet Explorer uses add-ons such as the Adobe Reader to view some files in the browser.
-If a file that needs an add-on won't open, you might have an older version of the add-on that needs to be updated.
+Internet Explorer uses add-ons such as Adobe Reader to view some files in the browser.
+If a file that needs an add-on won't open, you might have an older version of the add-on, which needs to be updated.

 About download and security warnings

-If you see a security warning that tells you The publisher of this program couldn't be verified, then Internet Explorer doesn't recognize the site or organization asking you to download the file.
+If you see a security warning that tells you the publisher of this program couldn't be verified, this means that Internet Explorer doesn't recognize the site or organization asking you to download the file.
 Make sure you recognize and trust the publisher before you save or open the download.